Demerara

 2 Joes (or 44 Dutch Guilders), Colonies of Demerary and Essequebo (1830s), second issue.

 Demerara (/ˌdɛməˈrɛərə/; Demerary, /nl/) is a historical region in the Guianas, on the north coast of South America, now part of the country of Guyana.
 It was a colony of the Dutch West India Company between 1745 and 1792 and a colony of the Dutch state from 1792 until 1815.
 It was merged with Essequibo in 1812 by the British who took control.
 It formally became a British colony in 1815 until Demerara-Essequibo was merged with Berbice to form the colony of British Guiana in 1831.
 In 1838, it became a county of British Guiana until 1958.
 In 1966, British Guiana gained independence as Guyana and in 1970 it became a republic as the Co-operative Republic of Guyana.
 It was located around the lower course of the Demerara River, and its main settlement was Georgetown.

-The name "Demerara" comes from a variant of the Arawak word immenary or dumaruni, which means "river of the letter wood" (wood of Brosimum guianense tree).
+The name "Demerara" comes from a variant of the Lokono word immenary or dumaruni, which means "river of the letter wood" (wood of Brosimum guianense tree).
 Demerara sugar is so named because originally, it came from sugarcane fields in the colony of Demerara.